 Choose a rooting medium most appropriate for the plant species to be propagated.
 Consider the physical properties as well the pH and EC as they can impact rooting.
 Be sure the material is not too fine (fines reduce air porosity and drainage) or has too many large components, which can dry out too quickly and can inhibit rooting.
 Do not compact the rooting medium when filling rooting containers nor stack filled containers one on top of each other as this also compacts the rooting medium.
 Compacted rooting medium has slower drainage and far less aeration.
 Cuttings not only need moisture, but also the presence oxygen is needed for proper rooting.

 PRO-MIX® offers a line of products that are designed for rooting liners.
-These include PRO-MIX® HP, which provides good aeration and fast dry-down, PRO-MIX® BX, which has higher water retention and a more recent introduction, PRO-MIX® YP for smaller, tender cuttings rooted in small cells and paper wrapped pots.
+These include PRO-MIX® HP, which provides good aeration and fast dry-down, PRO-MIX® BX, which has higher water retention.
 PRO-MIX® products can include MYCORRHIZAE™, an endomycorrhizal fungus which helps improve root development and assists in water and nutrient uptake.
 Once the liners are transplanted, MYCORRHIZAE™ will help plants adjust to their new growing environment and aid in building a strong root system.
 Also many PRO-MIX® products can include BIOFUNGICIDE™*, which is a natural bacterium that suppresses pathogens that cause root rotting diseases.
 Some products, such as PRO-MIX® HP BIOFUNGICIDE™*+MYCORRHIZAE™ contain both.

 *All BIOFUNGICIDE™ products are available under BIOSTIMULANT in Canada and in Latin America.